John J. Pershing: Spanish– and Philippine–American wars

-At the start of the Spanish–American War, First Lieutenant Pershing was the regimental quartermaster for the 10th Cavalry; he fought on Kettle and San Juan Hills in Cuba, and was cited for gallantry.
-In 1919, he was awarded the Silver Citation Star for these actions, and in 1932 the award was upgraded to the Silver Star decoration.
+At the start of the Spanish–American War, First Lieutenant Pershing was the regimental quartermaster for the 10th Cavalry.
+His duties as quartermaster had him unloading supplies at Daiquiri Cuba on June 24.
+He missed the Battle of Las Guasimas that was fought that same day but arrived at the battle site late in the afternoon of June 24.
+He fought on Kettle and San Juan Hills in Cuba, and was cited for gallantry.
+Theodore Roosevelt, who also participated in those battles, said that "Captain Pershing is the coolest man under fire I ever saw in my life."
+In 1919, Pershing was awarded the Silver Citation Star for these actions, and in 1932 the award was upgraded to the Silver Star decoration.
 A commanding officer here commented on Pershing's calm demeanor under fire, saying he was "cool as a bowl of cracked ice."
 Pershing also served with the 10th Cavalry during the siege and surrender of Santiago de Cuba.

 Pershing was commissioned as a major of United States Volunteers on August 26, 1898, and assigned as an ordnance officer.
 In March 1899, after suffering from malaria, Pershing was put in charge of the Office of Customs and Insular Affairs which oversaw occupation forces in territories gained in the Spanish–American War, including Cuba, Puerto Rico, the Philippines, and Guam.
 He was honorably discharged from the volunteers and reverted to his permanent rank of first lieutenant on May 12, 1899.
-He was again commissioned as a major of Volunteers on June 6, 1899, this time as an assistant adjutant general.
+He was again commissioned as a major of Volunteers on June 6, 1899, this time as an assistant adjutant.